tryscer/flock/Book/Flock-Music.md

 ​        “I angered Eleanore.”
 ​        “Thought that was your plan all along.”
 ​        “Yeah, but I think I overdid it.
 And she *is* my ticket out of here.”
-​        My eyes suddenly fill with tears and I can’t see anything and to hide that I’m looking down.
+​        My eyes suddenly fill with tears and I can’t see anything and, to hide that, I’m looking at my shoes.
 ​        “What do you mean, your ticket out of here?”
 I ask her shoes.
 ​        “Listen, Peach — I mean listen…”
 ​        I shuffle my feet.
 “You still owe me an explanation,” I say.